Things to do on a summertime visit to the village of Kagawong on Manitoulin Island, Ontario, Canada.

 The main attraction drawing day visitors to Kagawong is Bridal Veil Falls which is located along Highway 540 near the entrance to the village.
 This lovely falls, which is about 10-12 metres high, is formed by the Kagawong River cascading over a limestone cliff into a plunge pool below and is named for its resemblance to a bridal veil.

-One of my teen daughter’s favourite things to do in the village is rent a kayak and take to the water.
-In past years, there have also been canoes and stand-up paddle boards available to rent by the hour, half-day, day or week.
+One of my younger daughter’s favourite things to do in the village is hop in a kayak and take to the water.
+For the past few years, there weren’t rentals available but, fortunately, a new business opened up in Kagawong this year (2025).

 If everyone in your family isn’t interested in heading out on the water then they can enjoy the public beach next to the marina while waiting.
-There’s a lovely sand beach and a small slide in the water that kids love.
-There’s also an outlet of Farquhar’s Dairy (the best ice cream in Northeastern Ontario) at the marina.
+There’s a lovely sand beach as well as a children’s playground and ice cream cones are available at the marina.

 A must-see for visitors to Kagawong, is St. John the Evangelist Anglican Church, also known as “the Sailor’s Church“.
 Located along the shores of the North Channel next to the marina, the quaint little church is more than 120 years old and has an interesting history.